nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Deleting an order: `deleteorder`

-If you made a mistake and want to delete an order, you may do so by using this command and specifying of the Order ID.
+If you made a mistake and want to delete an order, you may do so by using this command along with a specific Order ID.

 Format: `deleteorder i/ORDER_ID`